NetLogo/Python-Extension/README.md

 ```

 Sets a variable in the Python session with the given name to the given NetLogo value.
-NetLogo objects will be converted to Python objects as expected. `value` should only be a number, string, boolean, list, or nobody (agents and the like are currently converted to strings).
+NetLogo objects will be converted to Python objects as expected. `value` should only be a number, string, boolean, list, or nobody (agents and extension objects are currently converted to strings).

 ```NetLogo
 py:set "x" [1 2 3]